ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 11. If activation link expires (expiry time configurable), the system resends the link through a batch process.

 #### 5.4.3 Update User
-The system allows its users (Central Admin, Central Approver, Zonal Admin, Zonal Approver, Registration Center Head, Registration Supervisor, and Registration Officer) to update the user details.
+The portal allows its users (Central Admin, Central Approver, Zonal Admin, Zonal Approver, Registration Center Head, Registration Supervisor, and Registration Officer) to update the user details.
 The use will provide the User ID/User Name.
 The system validates the provided data and user's role.
 On successful validation, the system allows updating the required user details.
 When the user saves the updated user details, the system captures the date & time and user’s detail who has updated the user record.

 If the user selects the Delete flag at the time of updating user’s record, the delete related information is updated when the user is updated.